openMF/web-app/README.md

     Username - mifos
     Password - password

+**Important Note:**

-**Important Note:** Please do not make any alterations to these credentials.
+ - Please do not make any alterations to these credentials.
+ - Make sure that npm version is greater than 5.0.0.

 If you are running into issues with the demo server, please see available alternatives [here](https://groups.google.com/d/msg/mifosdeveloper/7hi_fpunnqE/uD0yQytwFwAJ).